Accessibility Tools

 With your support, we can continue achieving great things together.
 Since QCAN was formed, our community has:

-• Rolled out significant replanting projects in parks and recreation areas, regenerating with Indigenous species that have adapted to our local climatic conditions and provide the right food and shelter for our wildlife (thanks to the Swan Bay Environment Association!)
+• Got their hands dirty with significant replanting projects in parks and recreation areas, regenerating with Indigenous species that have adapted to our local climatic conditions and provide the right food and shelter for our wildlife - thanks to the Swan Bay Environment Association and Bellarine Catchment Network for their awesome work here!

-• Backed Council to transition its entire operations to a 100% renewable electricity supply.
+• Backed our Council to transition its entire operations to a 100% renewable electricity supply.

-• Provided our local school kids with support to become climate active in their community through regular Junior QCAN events.
+• Provided our local school kids with support to become climate active in their community through regular Junior QCAN events, including Ride to School days each term.

 Tickets on Sale Now